AutoJenny/blog/README.md

 - SQLite is no longer supported.
 PostgreSQL is required for all environments.
 - When building or editing workflow UI, always bind each sub-stage field to its corresponding value in the backend's stage_data for the current post.
 - Output Field is no longer required in the LLM Action UI or API.
 The database schema is unchanged, but the UI and endpoints now work without this field.
+- prompt_text is now always auto-generated from prompt_json on prompt create/update, ensuring all modular prompts are compatible with LLM actions.
+- The modular LLM workflow panel now always persists and restores selected input/output fields, even if not mapped to the current substage, by adding an 'Other: [field]' option for cross-stage persistence.